Ahaan1234/leetcode-notes/README.md

 This repo is dedicated to archiving my solutions and attempts at various LeetCode problems, as I try to improve my skills over this Summer and beyond.

 Problems Solved:
+- Problem 3; Was harder than expected - initial approach involved keeping track of number of appearances and replacing if it exceeding too.
+Failed test cases where substring was not the one after the initial window.
+Had to refactor my code to look at the length in general, reducing reliance on the HashMap length

 - Problem 23; Merge K Sorted Lists - Interesting exercise that I had to use buildHeap and downHeap methods for - I enjoyed the intersection of heaps and Linked Lists.
 Interesting how heaps make things so much more efficient.

 - Problem 215; Kth Largest Element in List, Attempt 1: Array of length k that checks all elment (was inneficient).
 Final solution: Binary Min-Heap of length k, picked root after iterating through original array O(nlogk)